CropTrak Software As A Service Agreement

 Customer further agrees that, unless explicitly stated otherwise, any new features that augment or enhance the Service, and or any new service subsequently licensed by Customer pursuant to an amendment accepted by Vendor referencing this Agreement will be subject to this Agreement.

 7.2 Customer Must Have Internet Access

 In order to use the Service, Customer must have or must obtain access to the World Wide Web, either directly or through devices that access Web-based Content.
-Customer must also provide all equipment necessary to make (and maintain) such connection to the World Wide Web.
+Customer and its users are solely responsible to provide all equipment necessary to make (and maintain) such connection to the World Wide Web.